Glocal Intermissions

 Bronagh Lawson is a socially and spiritually engaged artist, writer, curator.
 With a focus on art as a key transformation lever in the on going transformation of our traumatised society.
 Her recent performance art work at the Conflict Textiles Symposium at Ulster University and Performance Art Bergen in 2025 her piece ‘Honouring the women’ was based on a performance to be done at the death of a women’s co-coalition member.
 Lawson stood as candidate for the Peace forum for the NI Women’s Co-alition in 1998.

-• Christoph Gillen
+• Christoff Gillen

 Christoff Gillen has worked in performance, installation site and time based art for the past 20 years.
 He studied sculpture at the University of Ulster, Belfast graduating with a BA (hons) in 1998 and following this he undertook a MA in 'Art & Public' University of Ulster, Belfast in 2009.
 Gillen feels that performance art allows a freedom of experimentation.
 His work is cathartic challenging the viewer to engage in personal, political, religious and social forms of dialogue.
 His actions are a commentary on themes relating to Northern Ireland and contemporary cultural politics.

-• Deej Fabryc
+• Deej Fabyc

 Deej Fabyc is Australian, but was born in London, spending their early childhood in England and Ireland before travelling to Australia aboard the P&O Arcadia to start secondary school.
 They completed their BFA at Southern Cross University and gained an MFA from the University of New South Wales Art and Design school.
 They are based in Ireland since March 2020 Fabyc works with performance, installation, photography and video.
 Their work has for many years addressed the psychological dimensions of the personal and political experience of trauma.
+Founder of Live Art Ireland.

 • Emma Brennan